madmurphy/libconfini/MANUAL.md

 ## RENDERING

 The output strings dispatched by **libconfini** will follow some formatting rules depending on their role within the INI file.
-First, the multi-line sequences will be unescaped, then
+First, multi-line escape sequences will be unescaped, then

 * **Key names** will be rendered according to ECMAScript